Message taken from Daughters Under Trial.

-So it’s clear that God doesn’t always want you to tell everyone what He tells you!
+So it’s clear that God doesn’t always want us to tell everyone what He tells us!

 It was when I was in hospital having a baby that I realised I should have kept quiet about something.
-It was there in that hospital that I went through my first ever test of ‘when-to-keep-quiet!’
-I will not repeat the story here as it is in my book Lost in Faith chapter 8.
-‘It could take faith… to keep quiet!
+It was there in that hospital bed that I went through my first ever test of ‘when-to-keep-quiet!’
+(I will not repeat the story here as it is in my book Lost in Faith chapter 8.
+‘It could take faith… to keep quiet!)